Dilation & Curettage (D&C): How it Is Done, Recovery & More

 What Are the Risks and Complications of Dilation and Curettage (D&C)?

-While dilation and curettage (D&C) is generally considered a safe procedure, there are some potential risks and complications associated with it.
+While dilation and curettage (D&C) is generally considered a safe procedure, there are some potential risks and complications.
 These may include:

 • Abnormal spotting or bleeding;